Trickli-bit/EF_Woche_Pygames/readme.md

-In this project we created a game.
-It's a game about a golem escaping a maze.
-It was programmed pygame, a python libreary.
+In this project we created a game, about a golem escaping a maze.
+It was programmed in pygame, a python libreary.
 We made and added music, sounds, sprites and animations to complete the game.
-This entire project was finished in 5 days.
+This entire project was finished in 4 days.